In 2016, I took an action that triggered a policy violation, resulting in the disabling of my Facebook ad account.

 Conclusion…

-No matter the situation or circumstances, always believe in yourself and never let a few people’s stands or opinions let you down.
+No matter the situation, always believe in yourself and never let a few people’s opinions or positions bring you down.

 So far, you know you’re on the right path, and you’ve done nothing wrong that infringes upon the rights of others.